Nicola Gentile: Return to Sicily

-In Sicily, Gentile rose to a high-level position in the Sicilian Mafia.
-His power and influence grew after the Allied invasion of Sicily in 1943 (Operation Husky as he helped the military set up its civil administration – the American Military Government of Occupied Territories (AMGOT) – in the Agrigento province.
+Back in Sicily, he settled in Palermo, where he ran a fabric shop, and remained there until 1943, when bombings forced him to move to his wife's village, Raffadali near Agrigento.
+Gentile rose to a high-level position in the Sicilian Mafia.
+His power and influence grew after the Allied invasion of Sicily in 1943 (Operation Husky) as he helped the military set up its civil administration – the Allied Military Government of Occupied Territories (AMGOT) – in Raffadali the Agrigento province, at first as an interpreter and then from positions of greater responsibility, before returning to Palermo to render his services there.
+Arrested, he was soon freed through the intercession of a special services lieutenant.
 He became involved in intelligence and the Sicilian separatist movement.

 Gentile claimed to have been approached by U.S. special agent Max Brod to support the monarchy in the referendum on June 2, 1946.
 Later, he became an important canvasser for politicians from the Christian Democrat party (Democrazia Cristiana, DC), who quarrelled for his support.
-Gentile later supported Christian Democrat Giuseppe La Loggia, who would become president of the autonomous region of Sicily from 1956–58.
+Gentile later supported Christian Democrat Giuseppe La Loggia, who would become president of the autonomous region of Sicily from 1956 to 1958.

 When Lucky Luciano was extradited to Italy in 1946, he once again teamed up with Gentile in organizing drug routes to the US.
 Gentile had very good connections with well-known drug traffickers in Sicily.
 His son was married to the daughter of Pietro Davì, one of the leading figures in cigarette smuggling and illicit drug trade in Palermo in the 1950s.
 Gentile and Luciano met New York gangster Joe Biondo in 1949.
 Biondo supervised the Gambino Family's heroin traffic.
 Throughout the 1950s and 1960s, Gentile continued to remain a prominent figure in the Sicilian underworld.
 He was erroneously believed by some to have replaced Calogero Vizzini as the head of the Sicilian Mafia.

 During the 1960s, Gentile provided information to the KGB, through journalist Leonid Kolosov.
 Gentile revealed the existence of Piano Solo, a 1964 plan for an anti-communist coup in Italy with the involvement of the Italian intelligence agency SIFAR, the Carabinieri armed forces, and the CIA.
 Kolosov passed on these revelations to the journalists Eugenio Scalfari and Lino Jannuzzi, who publicly disclosed them in the magazine L'Espresso in May 1967.